 \subsection{{$k$-path graphs}}

 In the same article that presents the inductive definition of $k$-trees, \cite{Rose1974}, the following characterization of these graphs is presented.
-A connected graph that has $k$-clique and has not $k+2$-clique, and for which all minimal separators induce a complete graph $K_k$ is a $k$-tree.
+A connected graph that has a $k$-clique and has no $k+2$-clique, and for which all minimal separators induce a complete graph $K_k$, is a $k$-tree.